Skip to main content

 The dragged or selected Sample replaced the previous Sample in the target Zone.

-Selecting a Zone in the List
+Selecting a Zone from the list

 • Click any Zone entry in the Zone List to put it under focus.